mrezasoltani/mrezasoltani.github.io/_pages/Course/module_2.md

 * **Definition.** A (linear) subspace of a linear space \\(S\\) is a set which is subset of \\(S\\) and itself is a linear space.

-## Linear independence, Span, and Basis
+## Linear Independence, Span, and Basis

 * A set of vectors \\(\\{\mathbf{x_1}, \mathbf{x_2}, \ldots, \mathbf{x_n}\\}\\) is said to be linearly independent if \\(\sum_{i=1}^{n} \alpha_i \mathbf{x_i} = 0\\), then \\(\alpha_1 = \alpha_2 = \dots = \alpha_n = 0\\).
 This means no vectors in set \\(\\{\mathbf{x_1}, \mathbf{x_2}, \ldots, \mathbf{x_n}\\}\\) can be represented as a linear combination of the remaining vectors.
 Conversely, a vector representing a linear combination of the remaining vectors is said to be linearly dependent.
 * The span of a set of vectors  \\(\\{\mathbf{x_1}, \mathbf{x_2}, \ldots, \mathbf{x_n}\\}\\) is the set of all vectors that can be expressed as a linear combination of  \\(\\{\mathbf{x_1}, \mathbf{x_2}, \ldots, \mathbf{x_n}\\}\\).
 That is,